danieledurante/ProbitSUN/genes_tutorial.md

 })
 ```

 Let us now **calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the** `24` **held-out units**.
-The quantities are obtained here via Monte Carlo integration using the samples from the posterior, and will be used in the comparisons with state-of-the-art competitors (see Figures 2 and 3 in the paper).
+Such quantities are obtained here via Monte Carlo integration using the samples from the posterior, and will be used in the comparisons with state-of-the-art competitors (see Figures 2 and 3 in the paper).

 ``` r
 # Posterior means via Monte Carlo